USEPA/EPA_OMEGA_Model/ALPHA_Documentation/overview.rst

 -------------------------------------------------
 The goal of simulation pre-processing is to set up the simulation workspace before simulation, including any modifications to data loaded from the specified param files.
 For example, we may load a particular vehicle param file and then want to change the test weight or roadload in some manner and then run the simulation, perhaps as part of a sweep of test weight values.
 Any arbitrary M-script can be run in order to prepare the simulation workspace.

 The REVS_VM model itself performs some post-processing to create simulation results (phase integrated results, for example), datalogs, and to perform any auditing that may be desired.
 These tasks are handled by creating result, datalog and audit objects in the workspace from class_REVS_result, class_REVS_datalog and class_REVS_audit classes respectively.
-These objects are created in the model’s StopFcn callback which can be seen in the model’s Model Properties dialog box.
+These objects are created in the model's StopFcn callback which can be seen in the model's Model Properties dialog box.

 Simulation post-processing may be used to take the raw simulation outputs and calculate fuel economy or GHG emissions.
 The default simulation post-processing is generally used, but any M-script may be run if desired.